-Melissa Riso Goes Nude & Cradles A Rose Between Her Thighs In Stunning Valentine’s Day Snap
+Melissa Riso Goes Nude & Cradles A Rose Between Her Thighs In Stunning Valentine's Day Snap

 "You look gorgeous as always.
 Kudos to the photographer, this is an amazing nude photo," they raved.

-One follower had some burning questions for the model.
+A third follower had some burning questions for the model.

 "So, who put the flowers there?
 Can I get that job please?" they teased.

-A fourth Instagram user waxed poetic about Melissa’s beauty.
+A fourth user waxed poetic about Melissa's beauty.

 "Everything about you is perfect.
 From your brown hair to the very tips of your toes, you are perfection.
 You are a divine goddess, Miss Melissa Riso," they gushed.